 (Or press escape)

-Sarah is out for a Friday night to meet up with old friends in Walsall town centre.
+Sarah is out for a Friday night to meet up with old friends in the centre of town.
 They end up in a night club.

 Sarah becomes isolated at around 1 in the morning and can’t be bothered to wait in the queue for a taxi.

 She starts to walk home.
 On her way home a man she knows and recognizes from the club, pulls up to her in his car and offers her a lift, Sarah accepts.

 She has probably drunk one too many vodkas, because she does not realize that she is being driven away from her route home, to a secluded area out of town.